sriramab/gamamanual/References/GAMLReferences/Operators.md

 The definition of index_of and the type of the index depend on the container

 #### Special cases:
+  * if the left operand is a map, index_of returns the index of a value or nil if the value is not mapped
   * if the left operator is a species, returns the index of an agent in a species.
 If the argument is not an agent of this species, returns -1.
 Use int(agent) instead
-  * if the left operand is a map, index_of returns the index of a value or nil if the value is not mapped
+  * if the left operand is a matrix, index_of returns the index as a point
-  * if both operands are strings, returns the index within the left-hand string of the first occurrence of the given right-hand string

 ```
-int var0 <-  "abcabcabc" index_of "ca"; 	// var0 equals 2
+point var1 <- matrix([[1,2,3],[4,5,6]]) index_of 4; 	// var1 equals {1.0,0.0}

 ```